 The last thing any business wants to receive is an audit notice from the Internal Revenue Service (IRS).
 Your first reaction will naturally be panic or fear.
 So, what protective measures can a business or business owner put in place?
 An easy, but often overlooked tactic is to simply review your tax compliance activity on a regular basis.
 This simple step can help alleviate many of these concerns and result in a more favorable outcome should you have an IRS audit.

 Don’t Overlook Form 5472

-Form 5472 applies to any U.S. corporation with 25% direct or indirect foreign ownership AND with reportable transactions with a foreign or domestic related party during the tax year.
-The form also applies to a foreign corporation engaged in a U.S trade or business, or to businesses including the foreign-owned U.S. disregarded entities, such as domestic single-member limited liability companies.
+Form 5472 applies to any U.S. corporation with 25% or more direct or indirect foreign ownership AND with reportable transactions with a foreign or domestic related party during the tax year.
+The form also applies to a foreign corporation engaged in a U.S. trade or business, or to businesses including the foreign-owned U.S. disregarded entities, such as domestic single-member limited liability companies.
 If you are a foreign-owned US corporation and have transactions with foreign or domestic related parties, this form most likely will be applicable to you.

-Reportable transactions include loans, sales of goods and services, commissions, rent, royalties, interest and other amounts paid or received between the related parties.
+Reportable transactions include loans, sales of goods and services, commissions, rent, royalties, interest, and other amounts paid or received between the related parties.
 The reporting requirement of Form 5472 has also been expanded by TCJA to include information reporting related to some newly enacted international tax rules (e.g. disallowed deductions paid in hybrid transactions or with hybrid entities under IRC 267A, foreign-derived intangible income deduction under IRC 250 and information related to Base Erosion and Anti-Abuse Tax under IRC 59A).
 Separate 5472 forms are required for each related party with reportable transactions.

 While we’re discussing Form 5472 for inbound clients, there are many other forms that could also apply.
 If you are making a decision about your next CPA, or your business has expanded to require a CPA with international experience, Clayton & McKervey can help.
 Contact us today for additional information on international information return compliance and penalty relief.